Psychologist

 Psychologist Anywhere Anytime

-Male sexuality, like female sexuality, is a complex process, coordinated by the psychological, neurological, vascular and endocrine systems.
-Sexuality incorporates family, societal and religious beliefs, and is altered with aging, health status and personal experience.
+Male sexuality, like female sexuality, is a complex process, including your psychological, neurological, vascular and endocrine systems.
+Sexuality also includes your family, societal and religious beliefs, and is altered with aging, health status and personal experience.
 In addition, sexual activity incorporates interpersonal relationships.
-A problem in any of these areas may lead to sexual dysfunction.
+A problem in any of these areas can evidence itself as a male sexual problem.

-The term Sexual Dysfunction is an umbrella term used to describe a number of sexual problems which inhibit normal sexual relations.
+The term Sexual Dysfunction is a general term used to describe a number of sexual problems.
 The problem areas for men generally include erectile problems, premature ejaculation, performance anxiety, gender identity problems, and hypoactive sexual desire.

 Erectile Disorder is the recurrent inability to achieve or maintain an adequate erection until completion of sexual activity.
 While even one occurrence of an inability to maintain an erection is a concern to many men, it is not considered male erectile disorder if it is merely an occasional problem or if it does not create distress and interpersonal difficulty.